UIMLA

 • You must have a referee endorsing your experience in DLOG

-• Your logbook will be reviewed by a Mountain Training UK & Ireland technical officer – this can take up to 30 days
+• Your logbook will then be reviewed by a Mountain Training UK & Ireland technical officer – this can take up to 30 days

 To book a summer training course